isaacnmm/pestpolicy-hugo2XX/content/posts/essential-oils-for-bed-bugs/index.md

 Lemongrass essential oil kills bedbugs by creating unfavorable conditions around the insect.
 When sprayed directly on the insect, lemongrass oil raises the acidity level inside the body of the bed bug.
 This causes an imbalance in the insects internal fluids causing it to die.
 Also, the scent of lemongrass is quite unbearable to bed bugs.
 This makes it a good remedy for repelling bed bugs and deterring them from your house.

 To use lemongrass oil on bed bugs, follow the following instructions.

-- Mix 20 drops with water to dilute.
-- Pour the oil into a spray bottle and spray it on the infested places.
-Spray directly on thebed bugs to killthe bed bugs and repel them from your house.
-- To increase the efficiency of lemongrass, you can mix it with peppermint or lavender essential oils.
-- Use lemongrass oil regularly to keep bed bugs at bay.
+- Mix 20 drops with water to dilute. - Pour the oil into a spray bottle and spray it on the infested places.
+Spray directly on thebed bugs to killthe bed bugs and repel them from your house. - To increase the efficiency of lemongrass, you can mix it with peppermint or lavender essential oils. - Use lemongrass oil regularly to keep bed bugs at bay.

 ###  **6. Cedar oil for Bed Bugs**

 Cedar oil spray has been in use as an insect repellent for many decades.
 Many insects, including bed bugs, dislike the scent of cedar oil.
 So, when sprayed along the areas affected by bed bugs, it is possible to repel them.
 However, you wont kill bed bugs with cedar oil.
 To prepare your cedar oil spray, dilute one teaspoon of the oil with one cup of water.
 Put the solution in a spray bottle and spray directly on the infested places.

 This will repel bed bugs from their hideouts and deter them for a few days.
 Cedar oil can also be applied using a steamer to kill bed bugs and their eggs.
 Steam treatment will effectively kill the bed bugs and their eggs.
 At the same time, cedar oil will repel bed bugs that survive steam treatment.
-Alternatively, you can directly sprinkle the diluted cedar oil on the infested places, especially the hard
+Alternatively, you can directly sprinkle the diluted cedar oil on the infested places, especially the hard-to-reach crevices.
-- to
-- reach crevices.

 You can also treat your bedding, clothes, and furniture with dilute cedar oil.
 Remember that undiluted cedar oil can damage your clothes and bedding.

 ###  **7. Neem oil ****for Bed Bugs**

 Two types containing neem oil have been approved as biochemical remedies for bed bug control.
-TER
-- TRU1 (5.
-5% neem oil) and TER
-- CX1 (22.
-0% neem oil) are cold
-- pressed directly from the seeds, bark, fruits, and leaves of the neem tree.
+TER-TRU1 (5.
+5% neem oil) and TER-CX1 (22.
+0% neem oil) are cold-pressed directly from the seeds, bark, fruits, and leaves of the neem tree.
 It is commonly used to manufacture products such as soap, shampoo, cosmetics, and toothpaste.
 Research has also shown that the compounds found in neem oil can destroy bed bugs, nymphs, and eggs.

-Direction for application:
-- Pour a few drops of neem oil into a spray bottle and add a little water and shake thoroughly to mix the ingredients.
-- Spray directly on the infected area to repel bed bugs, and To destroy bed bugs, nymphs, and eggs, apply undiluted neem oil directly.
-- Neem oil is safe to use on the skin.
+Direction for application: - Pour a few drops of neem oil into a spray bottle and add a little water and shake thoroughly to mix the ingredients. - Spray directly on the infected area to repel bed bugs, and To destroy bed bugs, nymphs, and eggs, apply undiluted neem oil directly. - Neem oil is safe to use on the skin.

 So, you can apply the oil on the body before you go to sleep, and You can also apply undiluted oil on the frame of yourbed to repel the bed bugs.

 ###  **8. Eucalyptus Oil for Bed Bugs**

 Eucalyptus essential oil is valued for its energizing scent and antiseptic properties.
 When combined with other essential oils, eucalyptus oil can be used to kill and repel bed bugs.
-Directions for use:
-- Mix 20 drops of eucalyptus essential with a few drops of tea tree oil and lavender.
-- Pour the mixture into a spray bottle and add water.
-Shake thoroughly
-- Spray on the infested area, including your bed, bedding, and couch.
+Directions for use: - Mix 20 drops of eucalyptus essential with a few drops of tea tree oil and lavender. - Pour the mixture into a spray bottle and add water.
+Shake thoroughly - Spray on the infested area, including your bed, bedding, and couch.

-The smell from this combination of essential oils can keep bed bugs at bay.
-- An undiluted mixture of eucalyptus and lavender essential oils can kill bed bugs when applied directly to the insect.
-- This mixture of essential oils might work to some extent in repelling bed bugs.
+The smell from this combination of essential oils can keep bed bugs at bay. - An undiluted mixture of eucalyptus and lavender essential oils can kill bed bugs when applied directly to the insect. - This mixture of essential oils might work to some extent in repelling bed bugs.
 However, its not an effective method for combating a bed bug infestation.

 ##  **Alternatives of Essential Oil for Bed Bugs**

 ###  **1. Bed Bugs Steamers**

 Steam treatment is one of the best remedies for eradicating bed bugs, including their nymphs and the eggs.
 However, not all steamers will get the job done.
-It would help if you had a high
-- quality steamer, preferably a commercial steamer.
+It would help if you had a high-quality steamer, preferably a commercial steamer.
 Theyre capable of achieving the required temperatures for destroying bed bugs.
 Cloth steamers and carpet cleaners wont reach sufficient temperatures to kill bed bugs.

 Normally, a commercial steam cleaner is too expensive to be bought and used by a single household (up to $1200).
 But, you can hire from local pest exterminators.
-A steamer works by raising the infested area's temperature to extreme levels (160F
-- 180F). *How to use a bed bug steamer. * 1.
+A steamer works by raising the infested area's temperature to extreme levels (160F-180F). *How to use a bed bug steamer. * 1.
 Get yourself an effective steamer from your shop or online.
-It should produce high
-- quality steam to create unbearable conditions for the bed bugs.
+It should produce high-quality steam to create unbearable conditions for the bed bugs.
 2.

 Follow the user manual included in the package to set your apparatus.
 Remember, this is an expensive gadget.
 If you dont follow instructions carefully, you might end up destroying your expensive gadget or ruining your floor or carpet.
 Wrong use might even result in steam burns.
 But no need to worry; most steamers are quite easy and safe to operate.
-3. Begin your operation and bombard your infested places with high
+3. Begin your operation and bombard your infested places with high-temperature steam.
-- temperature steam.

 Treat your floor, carpet, bed, bedding, curtain, and any crevices that bed bugs might hide.
 4. Remember, the intention here is to kill all bed bugs, nymphs, and eggs.
 Therefore, try to expose all the affected places to the steam.
 Do not soak the place with steam.
 It would help if you also were keen not to cause electric short circuits.